RichardBleek/keytool-trust/README.md

 Tool to install SSL certificates in JVM keystores

-This version is edited to run on Windows machines using a bash emulator
+This fork is edited to run on Windows machines using a bash emulator

 ## How to use?
+Edit the keytool-trust file and put in your jdk/cacerts location on line 12

 ./keytool-trust server [port]

 If port is not specified it will assume 443.